sahikk67/FINE-DOG-25-DEV-ISO-/README.md

 🧱 This ISO is built using **Cubic**.

-Inside Cubic’s terminal, run the following script to install and configure all components automatically:
+Inside Cubic’s terminal, run the following script to install and configure the system automatically:

 ```bash
 ./install_all.sh